Kotlin/KEEP/proposals/context-parameters.md

 ### Extended type inference algorithm

 **§7.7** *(lambda literal inference)*: the type inference process in the [Kotlin specification](https://kotlinlang.org/spec/type-inference.html#statements-with-lambda-literals) should take context parameters into account.
 Note that unless a function type with context is "pushed" as a type for the lambda, context parameters are never inferred.

+Context parameters take part in [builder-style type inference](https://kotlinlang.org/spec/type-inference.html#builder-style-type-inference), or any similar process defined by the implementation and whose goal is to infer better types for receivers.

 ### ABI compatibility